Table Of Contents

-Step 2: Consider How Your Chosen Delivery Method(s) Impacts Serving Size
+Step 2: Consider How Your Chosen Delivery Method(s) Impacts Dosage

-Step 3: Formulate A Plan For Finding Your Optimal Serving Size
+Step 3: Formulate A Plan For Finding Your Optimal Dose

-No matter what delivery method(s) you choose, it’s important to understand that too low of a serving size or too high of a serving size will not give you the best chance of success.
-If your serving size is too low, you may not feel any effects at all.
-And if your serving size is too high, you may experience undesirable results such as headaches or a general worsening of symptoms.
+No matter what delivery method(s) you choose, it's important to understand that too low of a dose or too high of a dose will not give you the best chance of success.
+If your dose is too low, you may not feel any effects at all.
+And if your dose is too high, you may experience undesirable results such as headaches, nausea or a general worsening of symptoms.

-Thus the recommendation is to start low and slowly work your way up the left half of the bell curve until you find your optimal serving size.
-You can also expect to need to make adjustments over time to remain in the “optimal” range.
+Thus the recommendation is to start low and slowly work your way up the left half of the bell curve until you find your optimal dose.
+You can also expect to need to make adjustments over time to remain in the "optimal" range.
 This is why experimentation is key.

-Now let’s discuss different methods that people use to find their optimal serving size by delivery method.
+Now let's discuss different methods that people use to find their optimal dosage by delivery method.

 Sublingual Drops - How Many Drops of CBD Oil Should I Take?

-There is no “right” way for you to determine your optimal serving size.
+There is no "right" way for you to determine your optimal dosage.
 Here are a few methods that people have used successfully.
-These are merely suggestions based on what we’ve heard from users and should not be construed as medical advice.
+These are merely suggestions based on what we've heard from users and should not be construed as medical advice.

-- Microdosing.
-This method involves taking very small amounts of CBD on a regular schedule.
+1. Microdosing.
+Based on feedback from users, this method is the most successful and cost effective way of finding your "sweet spot" dosage.
+It involves taking very small amounts of CBD on a regular schedule.
 Depending on potency, this can mean taking as little as 1 drop every 45 minutes until you feel a difference.
 Microdosing requires a high level of time, attention and patience.
-A full explanation of the microdosing method is in our article “CBD Microdosing to Find Your Sweet Spot Serving Size.”
+A full explanation of the microdosing method is in our article "CBD Microdosing to Find Your Sweet Spot Serving Size."

-Once you’ve determined the target serving size of CBD oil for you, you need to figure out how many drops are needed to get that serving size.
-Click here for a CBD Oil Drops Calculator that can help you calculate the number of milligrams in each drop and the number of drops required for your desired serving size.
+Once you've determined the target dosage of CBD oil for you, you need to figure out how many drops are needed to get that dosage.
+Our CBD dosage calculator can help you calculate the number of milligrams in each drop and the number of drops required for your desired dosage.

 Vaping - How Much CBD Oil Should I Vape?

-Getting the right serving size when vaping is even harder than sublingual oils.
-With the sublingual oils, you can do a calculation of how many drops are needed to achieve a desired serving size.
-But vaping is much different since you have to fill a vape pen or tank with e-liquid and then take “hits” from it.
+Getting the right dose when vaping is even harder than sublingual oils.
+With the sublingual oils, you can do a calculation of how many drops are needed to achieve a desired dosage.
+But vaping is much different since you have to fill a vape pen or tank with e-liquid and then take "hits" from it.

 With vaping, it's generally recommended that you take one or two "hits" and then wait a few minutes.
 If you haven't gotten any relief, then you can take another one or two "hits" and repeat the process until you do.